kmgrassi/addressbook/README.md

 ### Details page

-The details page include a picture of the contact along with their name and details.
+The details page includes a picture of the contact along with their name and details.

 I noticed the pictures are low quality.
 If this was the quality of the pictures in a prod app, I'd likely just use the smaller avatars.